 Staff told us they received appropriate professional development and training.
-We checked eight staff files and saw that this was the case.
+We checked several staff files and saw that this was the case.
 The training covered all of the mandatory requirements for registration issued by the General Dental Council.
 This included responding to emergencies, safeguarding, infection control and X-ray training.

 There was a written induction programme for new staff to follow and we saw evidence in the staff files that this had been used at the time of their employment.
+The trainee dental nurse told us they had engaged in an induction programme that included reading the practice policies and learning how the infection control procedures are carried out in the practice.

 Staff told us they were engaged in an appraisal process on a yearly basis.
-This reviewed their performance and identified their training and development needs.
+They had an external appraiser carry out the most recent appraisals and staff reported this was very effective.
+They reviewed their performance and identified their training and development needs.
 We reviewed some of the notes kept from these meetings and saw that each member of staff had the opportunity to put a development plan in place.